 For both men and women, these conditions may appear as an aversion to, and avoidance of, sexual contact with a partner.
 In men, there may be partial or complete failure to attain or maintain an erection, or a lack of sexual excitement and pleasure in sexual activity, or premature ejaculation.

 There may be medical causes for these disorders, such as decreased blood flow or lack of vaginal lubrication.
-Chronic disease may also contribute, as well as the nature of the relationship between partners.
+A chronic disease may also contribute, as well as the nature of the relationship between partners.

 Sexual pain disorders affect women almost exclusively and are known as dyspareunia (painful intercourse) and vaginismus (an involuntary spasm of the muscles of the vaginal wall that interferes with intercourse).
 Dyspareunia may be caused by insufficient lubrication (vaginal dryness) in women.

 Poor lubrication may result from insufficient excitement and stimulation, or from hormonal changes caused by menopause, pregnancy, or breastfeeding.
 Irritation from contraceptive creams and foams may also cause dryness, as can fear and/or anxiety about sex.

 It is unclear exactly what causes vaginismus, but it is thought that past sexual trauma or negative sexual associations can play a role, however, this is not exclusive.

 - Lack of interest or desire in sex (loss of libido)